Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 The sample reads the active rstream context from the local machine.
 That context is used both to publish the tunnel and to obtain the TURN material required by the WebRTC path.

 The library choices follow the same logic.
 Pion is the reference WebRTC implementation in the Go ecosystem.
-It is stable, modular, and already exposes the transport feedback, interceptor model, and media primitives needed for a real device-side streamer.
-GStreamer covers the media side of the stack.
-It gives the device a flexible way to describe capture, conversion, and encoding as a pipeline string instead of hard-coding one specific source graph in Go.
+It exposes the transport feedback, interceptor model, and media primitives needed for a device-side streamer.
+GStreamer covers capture, conversion, and encoding while keeping the source graph configurable as a pipeline string.

-From the browser side, the flow stays simple.
-The page loads from the tunnel URL, opens signaling on the same origin, asks the device process for TURN credentials, and receives media from that same process.
-On the device, the operational model stays simple too.
-There is still only one binary to start and one local listener to expose.
+The page loads from the tunnel URL, opens signaling on the same origin, asks the device process for TURN credentials, and receives media from that process.
+The device runs one binary for capture, signaling, session control, and tunnel publication.
+Its optional metrics listener is deliberately separate from the published application listener.

 Use the Go SDK

-The part to focus on in the code is small.
-The device process reads the active local rstream context, opens a published HTTP tunnel with the Go SDK, and then serves its local HTTP handler through that tunnel.
-The important point is that the tunnel integrates cleanly with standard Go networking interfaces.
-It does not force a separate serving model for the public path.
+The device process reads the active local rstream context, opens a published HTTP tunnel with the Go SDK, and serves its local HTTP handler through that tunnel.
+The tunnel implements the standard Go listener interface, so the local and public paths use the same HTTP server.

 if err != nil {